A Complete Guide to BVA Specialisations, Skillsets, and Top BVA Colleges in India

 Pottery & Ceramics

-This specialisation explores the aesthetic and utilitarian aspects of working with clay.
-Students learn hand-building, wheel-throwing, glazing, and firing techniques to create ceramic sculptures and functional pieces, such as bowls and vases.
+The Pottery & Ceramics specialisation covers aesthetic and utilitarian aspects of working with clay.
+It includes skills of hand-building, wheel-throwing, glazing, and firing to create ceramic sculptures and functional pieces such as bowls and vases.

 • 2.
 Applied Arts